 A few ways to do this include optimizing your communication strategy (e.g., segmenting your email lists) and retargeting.
 Retargeting reminds those who’ve visited your site but left without registering for your event.

-For more ways to promote your free event, learn more here.
+For even more ideas on promoting your free event, learn more here.

 5. Contact relevant businesses in your field